gradejs/gradejs/CONTRIBUTING.md

 - Open the [AWS Elastic Beanstalk](https://us-east-2.console.aws.amazon.com/elasticbeanstalk/home) page and click on the `Create a new environment` button.
 - Select `Web server environment` option.
 - Type the newly created application name (`gradejs`).
 - Specify an environment name, for example `gradejs-public-api`.
-Leave the domain and description name fileds blank.
+Leave the domain and description name fields blank.
 - Select the latest version of Node.js 16 managed platform on Amazon Linux 2.
 The version minimal required version is 5.5.1.
 - Use the sample application code and click on the `Configure more options` button.
 - Select the `Custom configuration` configuration preset.
 - In the `Software` section click on the `Edit` button.
 - Enable the `CloudWatch` log streaming with a 5 day retention.
 - Specify the `AWS_REGION` environment variable.
-It should be the same as your current AWS environemnt.
+It should be the same as your current AWS environment.
 For example, `us-east-2`.
 - Specify the `DB_URL` environment variable.
 It should point to the newly created RDS database.
 For example: `postgres://postgres:<secret>@<hostname>/gradejs`.
 - Specify the `INTERNAL_API_ORIGIN` environment variable.
 Consider using our staging internal API origin: `http://fpjs-dev-gradejs-internal-api.eba-fybi4md5.us-east-1.elasticbeanstalk.com`
 - Specify the `SQS_WORKER_QUEUE_URL` queue.
 It should be a newly created `gradejs-backend` queue.
 For example `https://sqs.us-east-2.amazonaws.com/<account_id>/gradejs-backend`.
-- Specify the `AWS_REGION` environment variable.
-It should be the same as your current AWS environemnt.
-For example, `us-east-2`.
+- Specify the `CORS_ALLOWED_ORIGIN` variable.
+Use comma-separated URLs your API will be talking to, for example: `http://localhost:3000,https://staging.gradejs.com`.
 - Specify the `EB_START` environment variable: `api`.
 - Click on the `Save` button and then click on the `Create environment` button.